Grilled chipotle steak tacos feature juicy grilled steak with a punch of smoky heat and piled high with a flavorful charred sweet corn salsa!

 Grilled Chipotle Steak Tacos

-- 3 tablespoons canned chipotle in adobo sauce, finely chopped and 2 tablespoons adobo sauce reserved
+- 3 tablespoons minced chipotle in adobo sauce (plus 2 tablespoons sauce)

 - 1/2 cup diced sweet onion